rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Similar to how we can understand that an angel is embodied in reference to God, but not embodied in reference to man -- angels exist within time in reference to God, but outside of time in reference to man.
 This is because angels and man are created, and only God is truly timeless and eternal.

 Ultimately, We do not understand the exact nature of how angels experience time (whether it's a separate temporal dimension from ours), but we do know that they do not experience time as humans (or any animals) do.
-They do not mature and grow in character.
+They do not mature and grow in character as humans do.
 And fallen angels are unable to be redeemed.